dieegogutierrez/Portfolio/README.md

 Link your repository.

-Create a trigger.
-Adapt the code below and create a cloudbuild.yml or use the inline option while creating the trigger.
+Create a trigger and adapt the code below and create a cloudbuild.yml or use the inline option while creating the trigger.
 ```yml
 steps:
   - name: 'gcr.io/cloud-builders/gcloud'